lez/magnifiq/README.md

 <img src="https://github.com/lez/magnifiq/blob/master/public/image/logo.png\?raw=true" alt="logo" width="500"/>

-This is a Nostr search engine based on Nostr.
+A Nostr search engine based on Nostr.

-Its aim is to help discover Nostr apps, services, people, events and other stuff.
+It aims to help discover Nostr apps, services, people, events and other stuff.

 Use github issues to report bugs, feature requests, questions, suggestions.

 ## Setup

-This app uses a special relay feature, filtering tags by AND operand.
-This is added in https://github.com/lez/nostr-rs-relay The feature adds a `"&t"` key in REQ filters, which return results if ALL of its values show up in the `tags` field of an event.
+This app uses a special relay feature, filtering tags using AND operand.
+This is added in https://github.com/lez/nostr-rs-relay The feature adds a `"&t"` key in REQ filters, which return results if ALL values in the REQ shows up as `t` tag of an event.

 It also uses `kind:30077` trust events specified here: https://github.com/lez/nips/77.md